GeQ1an/MSI-B360M-MORTAR-HACKINTOSH-OPENCORE-EFI/README.en.md

 *Tips 3：Try to avoid Samsung when buying hard drives, especially macOS Monterey will cause longer boot time due to TRIM (Almost all users have problems with the 970 EVO, and some users have problems with the 980 PRO), see [Q&A 12](#12-why-does-the-boot-time-take-longer-after-the-monterey-upgrade).
 It is recommended to choose a relatively stable hard drive such as Western Digital SN850 / SN750 and Intel 760P.*<br>

 ## Changelog
+#### November 7, 2024
+* Updated OpenCore to 1.0.2 official version
+* Updated Lilu \ AppleALC \ WhateverGreen \ VitualSMC \ IOSkywalkFamily \ AMFIPass \ CPUFriend kexts to latest official version
+* Updated OpenRuntime \ OpenCanopy \ ResetNvramEntry \ ToggleSipEntry drivers
+* Updated OpenShell \ VerifyMsrE2 tools

+*OC 1.0.2's Config.plist adjusts some entries, recommended to reconfigure according to usage habits.
+Added content about macOS 14&15 Broadcom wireless network card, which can be quickly repaired and used, for details, please refer to [Q&A 14](#14-using-broadcom-wireless-card-on-macos-sonoma).
+Theoretically, it can support all versions of macOS 15.
+If there are no major subsequent updates to OpenCore and kexts, this version will be the final version.*

+<details><summary>2023 History changes</summary>

 #### November 12, 2023
 * Updated OpenCore to 0.9.6 official version
 * Updated AppleALC kext to latest official version
 * Added AMFIPass \ IOSkywalkFamily \ IO80211FamilyLegacy kexts, Disable `com.apple.iokit.IOSkywalkFamily` system built-in kext (only effective on Sonoma)
 * Modified NVRAM > Add > 7C436110-XXXX > csr-active-config to `7F0A0000`, added `ipc_control_port_options=0` boot-args in Config.plist

 *OC 0.9.6's Config.plist adds and adjusts some entries, recommended to reconfigure according to usage habits.
-Added content about macOS 14 Broadcom wireless network card, which can be quickly repaired and used, for details, please refer to [Q&A 14](#14-using-broadcom-wireless-card-on-macos-sonoma).
-Theoretically, it can support all versions of macOS 14.
-If there are no major subsequent updates to OpenCore and kexts, this version will be the final version.*
+Added content about macOS 14 Broadcom wireless network card, which can be quickly repaired and used, for details, please refer to [Q&A 14](#14-using-broadcom-wireless-card-on-macos-sonoma).*

 #### September 13, 2023
 * Updated OpenCore to 0.9.5 official version